Disclosure Barring Service (DBS) checks

 How do I register?

 Please complete our Registration Pro-Forma and we will issue you with a Contract Pack.
-If you have any questions about applying for a DBS check, or if are unsure if the role for which you are applying for a DBS check is eligible you can email our DBS officer.
+If you have any questions about applying for a DBS check, or are unsure if the role for which you are applying for a DBS check is eligible you can email our DBS officer.

 Want more information?